 How is eligibility for Disaster Case Management Services determined?

-While RCDRC readily recognizes and acknowledges that many throughout our collective community have been impacted by Hurricane Matthew and other disasters in a myriad of ways, the services that we are able to provide is limited in scope in order to:
+While RCDRC readily recognizes and acknowledges that many throughout our collective community have been impacted by Hurricane Matthew and other disasters in a myriad of ways, the services that we are able to provide are guided by a Triple E approach (Educate, Equip, and Elevate) in order to:

 Most often eligibility for services is based on verifying documents like the letters that disaster survivors received from FEMA and from other agencies and organizations.
 During the initial intake interview and an unmet needs assessment Disaster Case Managers work closely with survivors in order to determine eligibility for either information / referrals and or long-term recovery case management services on a case by case basis, and provide either one or both services based on the polices and procedures of the organization they represent.

 Can a Disaster Survivor have more than one Disaster Case Manager?